2foil/cv2019/README.md

 - pytorch 1.1.0

 To run our code for face detection, you should have `pytorch` installed.
-If not, use `pip intsall torch` to install pytorch.
+If not, use `pip install torch` to install pytorch.

 ## Usage